mghotbi/DspikeIn/README.md

 ---

-## Bioinformatics Processing and Downstream Analyses
+## Bioinformatics and Downstream Analyses

 ### Gene Marker Analysis
 - 16S rRNA and ITS rDNA gene markers were analyzed.